-A few weeks ago, there were rumors that the live-action adaptation of Hayao Miyazaki's classic film, Kiki's Delivery Service, would be directed by Takashi Shimizu, who is known for directing several horror series and films.
+A few weeks ago, rumors circulated that the live-action adaptation of Hayao Miyazaki's classic film, Kiki's Delivery Service, would be directed by Takashi Shimizu, who is known for directing various horror series and films.

 Kiki's Delivery Service – Anime will have Live-Action